astefanski1/SpotifyMusicSearchApplication/readme.md

    ````
     Url: http://localhost:8080/users/register
     Method: POST
     Body - format type [RAW]
+    [example values]

     {
       "username": "name",
       "password": "password"
     }
    ````

-3. Go to page http://localhost:8080/ log in to app.
-After log in you will be redirected to swagger page where you can find all available REST points.
+3. Go to page http://localhost:8080/ and log in to app.
+After log in to application you will be redirected to swagger page where you can find all available REST endpoints.

-## REST Points
+## REST End-oints

 #### User Controller